 How to Register

-To find Shakopee and surrounding area Phase I training, please visit the Minnesota Crime Prevention Association's Training Calendar.
+To find Shakopee and surrounding area Phase I training opportunities, please visit the Minnesota Crime Prevention Association's Training Calendar.

 To register for Phase II or Phase III, please contact our crime prevention unit at 952-233-9441.